 How to Check if a Garage Door is Parallel

 Ask someone to help you deliberately block the path of the door by putting an item at the bottom and watch the door to see if it seems parallel.
 If it’s not, you’ll need to contact a professional to fix it and get it running smoothly again

 Release System is Jammed

 There’s nothing more infuriating than struggling to open your manual garage door or having difficulty closing it.
-Not only does it make accessing your belongings inside difficult, but if it won’t close properly, it also poses a security risk.
-With these tips, you can identify some of the common problems that cause issues with manual garage doors and how to resolve them.
+Not only does it make accessing your belongings inside difficult, but if it doesn’t close properly, it also poses a security risk.
+With these tips, you can identify some common problems that cause issues with manual garage doors and how to fix them.
 If you need further advice on how to operate your garage door, get in touch with our friendly team and we’ll be happy to help.